Mosquito bites and West Nile virusPosted: July 11, 2019

 How likely is it that I could get West Nile virus infection?

-In 2017, every state (except Alaska and Hawaii) and the District of Columbia, reported human WNV infections.
-The states with the most cases per 100,000 people were Utah, Arizona, New Mexico, Mississippi, North Dakota, South Dakota and Nebraska.
-Tennessee had a high number of cases in 2017 compared to the preceding few years, 32 total, with no deaths reported.
+In 2018, every state (except Alaska and Hawaii) and the District of Columbia, reported human WNV infections.
+The states with the most cases per 100,000 people were Montana, North Dakota, South Dakota, Nebraska, Iowa and Mississippi.

-How do I protect myself and my family from WNV infection?
+How do I protect myself and my family from West Nile virus infection?

 Because WNV is spread by mosquitoes, the only way to prevent infection is by reducing exposure to mosquitos.
 Culex mosquitos breed in standing water that collects in any type of container.
 They are frequently found around homes and like to feed at night.